 While Bolivia has many impressive sights and landscapes, one of the most striking and alien-like is Salar de Uyuni: the world’s largest salt flat.
 Located in a remote corner of southwestern Bolivia, Uyuni is a place of surreal contradictions – a chilly expanse of blinding whiteness surrounded by a dusty, desert-like landscape.
 It’s a place that looks like nowhere else on earth.

 The size of this salt flat is difficult to grasp.
-Covering an area of over 12,000 sq km, high up in the Bolivian plains, the perfectly flat stretch of salt sprawls on as far as the eye can see, broken only by looming mountains in the distance.
-All you can see is the bright white ground and a dazzling blue sky.
+Covering an area of over 12,000 square kilometres, high up in the Bolivian plains, the perfectly flat stretch of salt sprawls on as far as the eye can see, broken only by looming mountains in the distance.
+All you can see is the bright white ground and dazzling blue sky.
 Driving across the flats can make it seem like you’re cruising right through the clouds above.

 If you’re visiting Uyuni, you’ll want to make a full day of it.
-The beautiful bleakness of this landscape involves driving right out onto the flats, and at night, the white glow of the moon reflects eerily onto the salt.
+The beautiful bleakness of this landscape means that at night the white glow of the moon is reflected eerily onto the salt.
 When there’s water on the flats, Salar de Uyuni is turned into a seemingly endless mirror, reflecting the sky, clouds, and mountains so perfectly that you might lose your sense of reality.

 7. Los Lagos, Chile